 Fuel cards, your fleet, and salary sacrifice

 A salary sacrifice is an arrangement between an employer and an employee to reduce said employee’s cash payment, typically so they can be paid in return with a non-cash benefit.
-This is something that must be mutually agreed upon and needs to be changed in the employee’s employment contract if it hasn’t been already.
+This is something that must be mutually agreed upon and needs to be changed in the employee’s employment contract if it hasn’t already been.

-Salary sacrifice can be a useful way for streamlining tax effectiveness for employers and employees.
+Salary sacrifice can be a useful way to streamline tax effectiveness for employers and employees.
 If you wanted to offer company cars to drivers in your fleet, then a salary sacrifice presents a viable finance option, as a portion of the employee’s wage will be used to pay for the vehicle.
-These payments are subtracted before tax and, although they will still accrue Benefit-In-Kind tax on their cars, the amount of BIK paid is typically less than NIC and income tax saved.
+These payments are subtracted before tax, and although they will still accrue Benefit-In-Kind tax on their cars, the amount of BIK paid is typically less than NIC and income tax saved.

 Salary sacrifice can be used to purchase more expensive vehicles at a discounted rate, something which can save you money in the long run when you factor in the fuel efficiencies of newer and therefore more costly vehicles.
-When combined with one of our fuel cards reducing the cost of fuel, and efficient vehicle models the cost saving can be considerable.
+When combined with one of our fuel cards, reducing the cost of fuel, and efficient vehicle models, the cost savings can be considerable.
 With a more efficient vehicle, trips to the petrol station will be far fewer, but when a driver needs to fill up their fuel tank, our fuel cards can offer a cheaper visit with our fixed weekly price.

 If done correctly, salary sacrifice can also be a smart way to fund your fleet as the salary of your workforce pays the lease hire, and both employer and employee come away with a noticeable tax benefit.
 However, it’s wise to plan for long-term contingencies, factoring in lengthy absences or unplanned leave.